 Redeem miles for KLM’s 787 business class

-Go figure that over the past several months I’ve transferred hundreds of thousands of points to Flying Blue without a transfer bonus.
+Over the past several months I’ve transferred hundreds of thousands of points to Flying Blue without a transfer bonus.
 To give a sense of some of the tickets I’ve booked:

 - I redeemed 52,000 Flying Blue miles for a one-way Air France business class ticket from Miami to Paris (plus carrier imposed surcharges)